 The best time to visit Italy is during the shoulder seasons of April–June and September–October, when the weather is warm and pleasant, the countryside is beautiful, and the summer crowds and heat have eased.
 Avoid mid-August, when cities empty out for the Ferragosto holiday and the heat peaks.

-Italy is a year-round destination, but the experience changes dramatically with the seasons.
-Spring and autumn deliver the best balance of good weather, manageable crowds, and reasonable prices, while summer brings heat and tourists in equal measure and winter offers quiet, atmospheric cities.
+If you're wondering about the best time to go to Italy, the short answer is the shoulder seasons — but the ideal month depends on your region and travel style.
+Italy is a year-round destination, and the experience changes dramatically with the seasons: spring and autumn deliver the best balance of good weather, manageable crowds, and reasonable prices, while summer brings heat and tourists in equal measure and winter offers quiet, atmospheric cities.

 The right time also depends on where you're going.
 The lakes and Dolomites shine in summer, the cities are most comfortable in spring and autumn, and the coast and islands are at their best from late spring through early autumn.